 VSPARTICLE introduces membranes, production process of CCMs is simplified and catalyst loading is reduced without compromising performance or durability.

 Scaling the technology by numbering up introduced flexibility in how the systems can be configured.
-For next generation sensors the production tool will be optimized for waver substrates while for the market of catalyst coated membranes flexible polymeric substrates are processed in a roll-to-roll or roll-to-sheet manner.
+For next generation sensors the production tool will be optimized for wafer substrates while for the market of catalyst coated membranes flexible polymeric substrates are processed in a roll-to-roll or roll-to-sheet manner.

 While VSPARTICLE is at the beginning of its technological roadmap, the challenge of scaling our technology is already being addressed.

 Since January 2019 VSParticle is participating in the Horizon 2020 project: Innovation test bed for development and production of nanomaterials for lightweight embedded electronics (LEE BED).Within this project we scale up our print technology into a gas phase pilot line.
 The open access pilot line allows you to bring your application ideas and concepts to a pilot production.

 For more information about the project and partners please go to the website.